Minor Harnessing Creativity: How to Become More Creative, Make Others More Creative, and Get the Most out of Creative Ideas

 No resit possibility for the assignment and therefore no minimum grade requirement.
-There is only a resit for the written test.
-To pass the course (5.5 is passing grade) the average grade of the two individual tests must be at least 4.5.
+There is only a resit for the written test (4.5 minimum grade requirement).
+To pass the minor the final grade must be at least 5.5.

 Feedback comes in various forms: